2022 EXHIBITIONS + PUBLIC ART

 KALEIDOSCOPE 2021

-Botany Road Alexandria For City of Sydney and Atlas Group
+Botany Road Alexandria Sydney NSW For City of Sydney and Atlas Group

 Kaleidoscope Nuha Saad’s latest public art project was completed in 2021, the public art works consist of five multi-coloured steel column sculptures, the column forms have been designed to integrate harmoniously into the site and reflect its stepped ‘composition’.
 In addition, thirty coloured hexagon forms were installed into pre-formed recesses in the concrete benches and retaining walls at the site adding to the colourful nature of the site.